JPCodeCraft/AlbionFreeMarketTutorials/tutorials/Transporting Guide/Albion_Transport_Guide.md

 To speed up transportation between royal cities, especially if the distance is more than one city, you can use Avalonian roads.
 Here's how:

 - 🔍 Check every Avalonian road near the city and pick the most suitable one.
-- Avalonian roads are **black zones**, so they carry the risk of **💀 dying**, although the risk is relatively low.
+- Avalonian roads are **black zones**, so they carry the risk of 💀 dying, although the risk is relatively low.
 - When you enter from a yellow/blue zone, you'll almost always find yellow/blue zone maps within it.

-⚠️ **Warning**: Always be cautious of potential threats when traveling in Avalonian roads.
+⚠️ Warning: Always be cautious of potential threats when traveling in Avalonian roads.

 ---